I have been organising off road adventure tours to Morocco for over 20 years. Over this time I have built up a very large knowledge

 It is extremely important that you are carrying as much water as possible.

 In October 2017 I drank 12lt of fluids during this day.
 Breakfast 06.00 on bikes and ready to leave 06.30.
-The reason for the early start is so we can get to our lunch stop by midday and avoid the sun at the hottest part of the day 40 plus degrees!
+The reason for the early start is so we can arrive at our lunch stop by midday and avoid the sun at the hottest part of the day 40 plus degrees!
 As you see the sunrise you will also feel the temperature rising.
 We then take the Desert highway and piste to Rissani to refuel.
 Then we take a minor road to join the desert piste heading west.
 To begin with, the piste skirts round some small villages.
 As we head out into the desert it soon becomes very remote, in places the piste just disappears and moves, this is due to the fesh-fesh, very fine sand which has been blown by the wind and covers the piste.
 You will see vehicle tracks going in all directions where the drivers try to navigate back on to the correct route.
 Some of the piste can be ridden at a very high speed, but you need to be careful and look out for the hidden whoops and patches of deep fesh- fesh.
 If you hit this at high speed and trottle off, the bike will sink and throw you off with the probability of broken ribs or wrist.
 As you head deeper into the desert ahead of you, you will see a range of mountains with a gap in the middle.
 The gap draws you in as it looks like that is the direction you should be heading, when really you should be heading in a north westerly direction avoiding the mountains.
 We will arive in a small village Tazoulait at midday.
 On the edge of the village there is a very good Auberge owned by a Berber family who will cook a very good lunch for us, we can also shelter from the midday heat.
 From the Auberge we will take the longer more technical piste towards Mhamid.
 This piste now has little use as most people take the faster and less technical piste directly to Zagora.
 On the piste there is a long rocky section know as puncture alley.
 This piste also goes very close to the border with Algeria.
 We will pass through two military checkpoints.
 At the first checkpoint we will have to hand our passports to the guards who will take them to the hut.
 This normally takes about 30 minutes.
 After the check point there is a steep rocky climb into the mountains with big drop offs.
 When we reach the top you can see the Draa Valley.
 The descent into the valley is steep.
 We will then arrive at the second military checkpoint.
 This is normlly very quick as the guard only looks at the lead riders passport.
 From the second checkpoint it is only a short distance to the road.
 At the road we head north to Zagora and hotel arriving early evening.

 Day 7 Zagora